Toli97/ASSO-PROJ/blackboard/README.md

 - First Run: 10877 ms
 - Second Run: 10826 ms

-Clearly there is a blocking problem due to prime numbers being read too slow.
+Clearly there is a blocking problem caused by slow inputs.

 ### Code Profiling